H.S. FOOTBALL: Foxboro clamps down, shuts out Oliver Ames

 Foxboro limited Oliver Ames to merely 128 yards of offense, with Silva tallying 82 of the Tigers’ 83 rushing yards on 20 carries.

 Meanwhile, Foxboro sophomore quarterback Mike Marcucella was an efficient distributor, as he got the ball to his offensive playmakers with a heavy dose of short, quick passes.
-The yards-after-catch ability of junior receiver Tony Sulham (seven rec., 42 yards) and freshman wideout Rashaan Lewis (three rec., 27 yards, one touchdown), among others, helped the Warriors keep the chains moving as Foxboro held the clear advantage in time of possession.
+The yards-after-catch ability of junior receiver Tony Sulham (seven receptions, 42 yards) and freshman wideout Rashaan Lewis (three catches, 27 yards, one TD), among others, helped the Warriors keep the chains moving as Foxboro held the clear advantage in time of possession.

-“He’s got better every week so that’s the big thing,” Martinelli said of Marcucella, who went 17-for-25 for 129 yards and one passing touchdown.
+“He’s gotten better every week so that’s the big thing,” Martinelli said of Marcucella, who went 17-for-25 for 129 yards and one passing touchdown.
 Foxboro finished with 232 yards of offense.

 The Warriors got off to an impressive start on their first offensive possession, a 13-play, 81-yard scoring drive which took 7:30 off the clock.
 Foxboro converted three different third-down attempts on the drive, which was capped off as Marcucella lofted a perfect ball to Lewis at the pylon for a 17-yard touchdown.
 Junior running back Lincoln Moore converted the initial third-and-1 with a 3-yard gain before Marcucella hit Eddy Feldman for a 15-yard gain on third-and-10 and then Sulham for seven yards on third-and-5.

-Given the Tigers’ reliance on the running game, Oliver Ames completed five of 10 pass attempts with one interception, Foxboro put the game out of reach with their opening possession of the second half.
-Lewis returned the second-half kick off 67 yards to set the Warriors’ offense up at the Oliver Ames 28 yard line.
+Given the Tigers’ reliance on the running game, Oliver Ames completed five of 10 pass attempts with one interception, and Foxboro put the game out of reach with their opening possession of the second half.
+Lewis returned the second-half kick off 67 yards to set the Warriors’ offense up at the Oliver Ames’ 28-yard line.
 Sophomore running back Ben Angelini capped off the seven-play, 28-yard scoring drive with a 1-yard touchdown run.
 The score on second-and-goal came after another key third-down conversion as Marcucella hit the motioning Sulham on another quick pass.

 Foxboro’s stout defense effort frequently featured gang tackles with all eyes on Silva, though Brandon Mazenkas-O’Grady and Moore were among those who stuck out.
 Moore came away with a third-down run stuff on Oliver Ames’ second offensive possession, forcing a punt.
 Both Mazenkas-O’Grady and Moore then took Silva to the ground in the Tigers’ next offense possession forcing a turnover on downs.